jackm-g/terraform-aws-basic-startup-infrx/README.md

 # api.yourdomain.com → Application Load Balancer
 ```

-### Option 2: Multi-Account Setup (Enterprise)

-For enterprise environments, you can manage DNS in the management account:
-- Domain and certificates in **management account**
+**Note**: For enterprise environments, you can manage DNS in the management account instead (domain and certificates in **management account**, infrastructure in **dev account**).
+In this case, you'll need to update Route 53 and ACM in the AWS management account rather than the dev account.
-- Infrastructure in **dev account**
-- Requires cross-account certificate sharing or separate certificates per account

 ## AWS SSO Setup